BlaqueDevs/se-assignment-day-5-technical-writing-and-review-davtei/README.md

 Impact: Show is a more straightforward verb that conveys the same meaning without sounding formal or complex.

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?

+- Abstract concepts are made more digestible when unfamiliar ideas are expressed as with examples.

+- Visuals engage multiple senses and hence, enhance memory retention.

+- Complex ideas can be easily simplified by comparing them to well-known concepts.

+- Learning experience becomes more enjoyable and effective when visual storytelling and relatable examples are used as they engage audience interest.

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?

+- Line charts - for showing trends over time

+- Bar charts - for detailed price analysis within a specific time frame

+- Candlestick charts - for short-term trading analysis

+- Renko charts - used to focus on significant price movements while ignoring time

+- Point and Figure charts - for long-term trend analysis

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?

+- Provide clear structure which allows readers to navigate a document easily

+- Enable readers to quickly and easily locate specific information without reading the entire document

+- Help readers to be able to understand how concepts are interconnected

+- Enhance readability by creating visual breaks that makes a document easier to read

+- Improve accessibility for users of assistive technologies

 ## 10. What are some best practices for creating effective headings and subheadings?
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 ## 12. How can you succinctly convey the purpose and key features of a product?